martinboller/spiderfoot-build/README.md

-# Dradis Community Edition Installation script
+# SpiderFoot Installation script

-### Bash script automating the installation of Dradis Community Edition on Debian 11
+### Bash script automating the installation of SpiderFoot on Debian 11

 ## Vagrantfile and bootstrap.sh for use with Vagrant and Virtualbox

 ### Design principles:
-  - Dedicated to Dradis, nothing else
+  - Dedicated to SpiderFoot, nothing else
   - Use the defaults where possible
   - Least access